-Entrepreneur from Isla de la Juventud calls for a massive donation for the victims of Hurricane Melissa
+Entrepreneur from Isla de la Juventud calls for a massive donation for hurricane Melissa victims

 A local entrepreneur proposed a collective donation among private businesses to support families in eastern Cuba who will suffer the aftermath of Hurricane Melissa.

-Cartel Cuba, located in the surroundings of the Santiago bay, drenched by the rains from Melissa.Photo © Facebook / Nelson Hair Melik Marrero
+Cartel Cuba, located in the surroundings of the Santiago bay, wet from the rains of Melissa.Photo © Facebook / Nelson Hair Melik Marrero

 Related videos:

-From the Isle of Youth, an entrepreneur has made a public call for solidarity in light of the imminent arrival of Hurricane Melissa, urging private businesses in the country to organize a massive donation to assist those affected in the eastern provinces.
+From the Isle of Youth, an entrepreneur has made a public call for solidarity in light of the imminent approach of Hurricane Melissa, urging private businesses in the country to organize a massive donation to help those affected in the eastern provinces.

 Facebook Capture / Carapachibey Pinero

-"I propose, in light of the imminent impact of Hurricane Melissa and its devastating path through the eastern provinces, a massive donation from all of us to improve the lives of many people who will be profoundly grateful.
-Remember that we are Cubans; we are human," the message stated.
+"I propose, in light of the imminent impact of Hurricane Melissa and its devastating path through the eastern provinces, a massive donation from all of us to improve the lives of many people who will be deeply grateful.
+Remember that we are Cubans, we are human," the message stated.

 The author of the initiative clarified that it is not about large contributions, but rather concrete gestures that can be vital for those who will lose everything.

-He suggested channeling aid through the Economic Actors Office of the Government on the Island, in order to ensure that resources reach the most underserved areas.
+He suggested channeling aid through the Government's Office of Economic Actors on the Island, in order to ensure that resources reach the areas most in need.

-Yuny García said, "I wish to express my full support for the proposal by Mr. Iván Ernesto Leal Fernández, owner of the Santo Niño restaurant, who has called on private business owners, small and medium-sized enterprises, and self-employed workers to come together in a solidarity donation for the families affected by the passage of Hurricane Melissa in the eastern provinces."
+Yuny García said, “I wish to express my full support for the proposal made by Mr. Iván Ernesto Leal Fernández, owner of the restaurant Santo Niño, who has called upon business owners, MIPYMES, and self-employed workers to come together for a solidarity donation to support families affected by the passage of Hurricane Melissa in the eastern provinces.”

-On her part, Belén Pérez Molina advocated for broadening the appeal: “I believe that it's not only private businesses that should contribute, but also a call to the pioneering people, who I know are also facing difficulties, to donate anything, such as warm clothing, which our brothers and sisters deserve a little attention during these challenging times.”
+On her part, Belén Pérez Molina advocated for expanding the call: “I believe that not only the private businesses should participate but also appeal to the pioneering people, who I know are going through difficulties as well, to donate anything, warm clothing that they can.
+Our brothers deserve a little attention during these challenging times they are facing.”

-"It is true that we Cubans are BIG; it's a beautiful initiative to share what little we have, as it is certain that what awaits our eastern brothers is very tough.
-Today it is reaffirmed once again that NOT EVERYTHING IS LOST; there are many, many CUBANS with an immense HEART.
-Blessings and good vibes to all who join this human and supportive initiative," emphasized Ofelia Paz Peña.
+"It is true that we Cubans are GREAT.
+It's a beautiful initiative to share the little we have because it's certain that what awaits our Eastern brothers is quite tough.
+Today, it is reaffirmed once again, NOT EVERYTHING IS LOST.
+There are many, many CUBANS with immense HEARTS.
+Blessings and good vibes to all who join this humane and supportive initiative," emphasized Ofelia Paz Peña.

-Hurricane Melissa, with sustained winds exceeding 230 kilometers per hour, is moving as a major system and has already caused severe damage in Jamaica.
+Hurricane Melissa, with sustained winds exceeding 230 kilometers per hour, is advancing as a major system and has already caused severe damage in Jamaica.

-Cuban authorities have issued a hurricane alert for several provinces in the east, while the evacuation of thousands of people in vulnerable areas continues.
+Cuban authorities have placed several provinces in the east under hurricane alert, while the evacuation of thousands of people in vulnerable areas continues.

-In the midst of the crisis and resource shortages, these kinds of solidarity initiatives emerge as a testament to the commitment of Cubans to their own community.
+In the midst of crisis and resource scarcity, these types of solidarity initiatives emerge as a testament to the commitment of Cubans to their own community.

-As the entrepreneur from Pinar wrote in his post: “It's not about giving a lot, but about offering something that can be vital for many families”.
+As the entrepreneur from Pinar wrote in his publication: “It’s not about giving a lot, but about providing something that can be vital for many families.”

 Filed under: